Bravea/Armstrong/backtrader.md

-# Metrics
+# Strategy Performance Metrics
-How to select relevant metrics in order to be able a) compare different strategies and b) ?
+How to select relevant metrics in order to be able to a) determine if a strategy is good and b) compare different strategies.
+A metric that use a

+The metric or combination of metrics should optimize the following parameters:
+* __Net Profit %__, higher is better.

++/- are given for:
++ Metrics in percentages are better than absolutes
++ Metrics that include risk is better
++ Metrics that are insensitive to
++ Metrics that include

 |Metric| Description | Comment | +/- | Benchmark |